I write about betta fish and how to care for them. My goal is to educate people on how to properly keep these beautiful fish.

 - The instructions that come with the medication can tell you more about what may be sensitive to that particular medication.
 Read the instructions thoroughly before beginning treatment.

-The Ich is Gone!
-How Do I Keep It Gone?
+The White Spots Are Gone!
+How Do I Keep It This Way?

 Ich is most commonly the result of poor water conditions.
 Things like uneaten food and fish waste turn into ammonia, which is poisonous and makes your betta's environment unsafe.
 These things also add to nitrite and nitrate levels, which are very dangerous at high levels.
 Here are some things you can do to keep your water safe for your fish and prevent Ich.